-the coast of Crisfield, Maryland.
-Our fresh Maryland blue crab meat is packed by hand into 1 lb. plastic containers.
+Our fresh crabmeat is what Maryland is known for - handpicked from the world-famous blue crab (callinectes sapidus).
+Our fresh blue crab meat is packed by hand into 1 lb. plastic containers.
 The

 pasteurized crabmeat comes in hermetically sealed 1 lb. cans.
 Both are delicious!